 When we reached the fortress we followed the route and walked around.
 All the way in the top tower, we had the best views of the whole area.
 The old city beneath us, the roofs piled up like scales of a fish.

 The river encircling the old town, cutting her way through the rocks, and the massive granite stone peaks enclosing the valley.
+Looking for more enchanted France Castles?
+Check out this list of the best castles in France to visit.

 My mom and I looked at each other and just smiled: we were so lucky to experience this.